-The Role of Allergy Testing
+The Role of Allergy Tests

-By reviewing the symptoms, a primary care physician or allergist can prescribe and perform tests for the most likely allergens.
+By reviewing the symptoms, a primary care physician or a specialist known as an allergist can prescribe and perform tests for the most likely allergens.
 When both past reactions and testing indicate an allergy, it can enable treatment or avoidance of the allergen.

 Types of Allergy Tests

 There are a number of ways to test for allergies, and your doctor will recommend what type of testing is best based on the symptoms you are experiencing.
 Here are some of the most common allergy tests:

 Allergy testing is almost always performed in a controlled medical setting like a doctor’s office or hospital.
 Allergen exposure can provoke serious reactions that may be unpredictable.
 As a result, skin tests and oral food challenges require careful protocols to limit severe reactions — and to quickly and effectively respond if they occur.

 Blood testing does not involve allergen exposure and does not have the same risk of reaction.
 In most cases, a blood sample is taken from your arm with a needle in a medical office and then sent to a laboratory for analysis.